-Considering the above, it shouldn?t come as a surprise, that the Deák Palota has been awarded by FIABCI in 2005, and received a Pro Architectura award in 2008.
-The Deák Palota also became a part in the portfolio of the renowned architect, Eric van Egeraat:
+Considering the above, it should not come as a surprise, that the Deák Palota has been awarded by FIABCI in 2005, and received a Pro Architectura award in 2008.
+The Deák Palota also became a part in the portfolio of the renowned architect, Eric van Egeraat.

 The first floor currently accommodates a restaurant and café.
 The remaining six floors of the building function as office spaces.
 Despite the elevated floors and the high quality suspended ceilings, the headroom is unusually spacious, providing an exceptionally elegant ambience to everyone working in one of these spaces.

 From the panorama roof terrace, located within the Roof Garden, spectacular views open up to numerous sights of Budapest.

 The entire engineering and plumbing of the office block is monitored and controlled by an intelligent building management system (EIB, DDC).
 The temperature provided by the suspended ceiling, which is capable of cooling and heating as well, can be controlled by the tenant in each room separately according to the individual needs.

 To warrant safe operations, the building is equipped with a magnetic card based access control system, central movement, heat, and smoke detectors, as well as a closed circuit surveillance system.
 The exceptionally discreet, concierge type doorman system operates 24/7.
 Parking opportunities for the tenants are available in the sub-surface parking garage of our opposing neighbour, the Kempinski Hotel Corvinus, with street level pedestrian exits onto Deák Ferenc str.